krunalgedia/LLM_TextClassifier_WWF/README.md

 ## Data

-The data used for prompt engineering were the key points distinguishing ![constructuve and non-constructuve text] (https://github.com/krunalgedia/LLM_TextClassifier_WWF/blob/main/data/processed/Medienmitteilungen%20Export%20DE%2020230822-%20Kriterien%20der%20Konstruktivit%C3%A4t%20updated.csv).
+The data used for prompt engineering were the key points distinguishing [constructuve and non-constructuve text] (https://github.com/krunalgedia/LLM_TextClassifier_WWF/blob/main/data/processed/Medienmitteilungen%20Export%20DE%2020230822-%20Kriterien%20der%20Konstruktivit%C3%A4t%20updated.csv).

-Further, all the reasons for a text classified as constructive and not constructive are present in this ![file] (https://github.com/krunalgedia/LLM_TextClassifier_WWF/blob/main/data/raw/Medienmitteilungen%20Export%20DE%2020230822.xlsx) was also used.
+Further, all the reasons for a text classified as constructive and not constructive are present in this [file] (https://github.com/krunalgedia/LLM_TextClassifier_WWF/blob/main/data/raw/Medienmitteilungen%20Export%20DE%2020230822.xlsx) was also used.
 It consists of 35 constructive text reasons and 15 non-constructive text reasons.

 The final prompt was engineered for the OpenAI GPT model.